pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Bezos' dream ascends,
+Blue skies ahead now,
-New Glenn ready for the stars,
+New Glenn ready for liftoff,
-A race in the skies.
+Commerce in the stars.
 ```

 Reference: